 Xylella fastidiosa can infect over 500 species of plants, including crops, trees and ornamental plants.
 Infected plants can show leaf scorching, loss of leaves or fruit.
 Although these symptoms may not appear at first, infected plants will eventually die and there is no known cure for the disease.
 Although Xylella is not currently in the UK, there is the chance it could be imported through the importing of infected plant material.

-- Work with to create a suite of educational materials to identify potential host plants and their symptoms to raise Xylella awareness.
+- Work to create a suite of educational materials to identify potential host plants and their symptoms to raise Xylella awareness.

 - Improve knowledge of geographic distributions of plant host ranges across the UK.

 - Improve diagnostic tests to screen for Xylella infected plants trying to enter the UK.

 - Model human movement of plants into and across the country to inform control strategy